 Author: David Wolowitz & Michael O'Connor, Prairie State Legal Services

-Who May Be Eligible: Persons who are 65 or older, or blind or disabled, and cannot afford to pay their medical bills.
+Who May Be Eligible: Medicaid now covers low income adults with or without children .
+Additionally, it also covers persons who are 65 and older, blind, disabled, or pregnant and cannot afford to pay their medical bills.
 (The program also benefits certain other kinds of persons.)

 The Medicaid Program

 If you are eligible for Medicaid you will receive a medical card.
 You can use this card to pay for doctor visits, hospital care, prescription drugs, and other medical care, without cost to you.